College & Career Center

 Enrollment in the Free and Reduced-Meal Program qualifies students for fee waivers for:

-- SAT test registration (Reasoning and Subject tests)
+- SAT test registration

 - ACT test registration